openmc-dev/openmc/docs/source/releasenotes/notes_0.5.1.rst

 New Features
 ------------

+- Natural elements can now be specified in materials using <element> rather than
+  <nuclide>.
+- Support for multiple S(a,b) tables in a single material (e.g. BeO).
+- Test suite using Python nosetests.
 - Proper install capability with 'make install'.
 - Lattices can now be 2 or 3 dimensions.
 - New scatter-PN score type.